jina-ai/jina/docs/tutorials/question-answering-bot.md

 from jina import DocumentArray, Executor, requests, Document, Flow

 example_sentences = [
-    "Document is the basic data type that Jina operates with", "Executor processes a DocumentArray in-place",
+    'Document is the basic data type that Jina operates with', 'Executor processes a DocumentArray in-place',
     ...,
-    "Jina uses the concept of a flow to tie different executors together" ]
+    'Jina uses the concept of a flow to tie different executors together' ]

 docs = DocumentArray([Document(content=sentence) for sentence in example_sentences])